What you should know about copyright

 Publishers with smarter lawyers may generously allow you to keep copyright in your work, then demand a licence to do anything with it, anywhere, forever.
 This means that they want a 999-year lease, for the price of a month's rent.

-And you can get money from businesses that photocopy your work.
+And you can get money from secondary use of your work, for example when colleges, libraries and businesses photocopy it.
 To do this, UK freelances need to register with ALCS (for writers) or DACS (for photographers, illustrators, etc).
 This is free to NUJ members.
-Contact the Freelance Office for forms.
+See here for links to sign up for each online.

-Publishers complain that they're spending money to give work away on the Web: but they want you to assign rights so they can keep all the proceeds from advertising and from future pay-per-view schemes - as well as from old-fashioned syndication to other publishers.
+Some publishers complain that they're spending money to give work away on the Web: but they want you to assign rights so they can keep all the proceeds from advertising and from future pay-per-view schemes - as well as from old-fashioned syndication.

-7If you find unauthorised use of your work, contact the Freelance Office for help objecting in writing and taking it further if need be.
-If a stiff letter doesn't do the trick, from the autumn of 2012 we expect there will be a Small Claims Court capable of dealing with copyright claims up to £5000 at reasonable cost.
+7If you as an NUJ member find unauthorised use of your work, contact the Freelance Office for help objecting in writing and taking it further if need be.
+If a stiff letter doesn't do the trick, the Freelance Office can help members use a Small Claims Court that was set up after an NUJ campaign and can deal with copyright claims up to £10,000, at reasonable cost.